f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab2.rst

 - In the **Bad Headers** row click the **+** icon, and then click **Bad Source**.

-- On the right-side of the page configure using the following information.
+- On the right-side of the page select the drop-down to "Don't Enforce"

   |image25|

 - In the **Flood** row click the **+** icon, and then click **ICMPv4